M-68/meta_resource/README.md

 ## Instructions to contribute

 PASTE EVERYTHING IN ONE SECTION OF THIS FILE AS DONE BELOW(Formatting not requited)
-1. Find world renowned algorithm/DS books (Discuss on Whatsapp first)
+1. Find world renowned algorithm/DS books (Discuss on Whatsapp first) Format: Book, Edition
 2. Find APA Reference of the Book
 3. Find relatively long summary of the book 400-800 words
 4. Find 2 high resolution Photos of the Cover(Simple SCan of the Cover)
 5. Find meta-data like the Link to the book(published:paid) publisher website if not then Amazon.COM as last resort.

 Find Publishing date.
 Find ISBN Number of all volumes.

 Add your name to at the end as Contributor: XYZ

 6. Proof-read and create pull request.